Vijaya9418/coroutines/README.md

 Thread [ coroutine_1, coroutine_2, coroutine_3]
 coroutine_1.delay(1000) :- it will only delay that particular coroutine_1 by 1s inside a thread, rest coroutine_2 and coroutine_3 will continue to execute.
 Thread.sleep(1000):- It will delay the whole thread, which means all other coroutines inside that tread will go to sleep.

+//withTimeOutOrNull:-

+It will wait until the job time out which we have provided and if within this time out the jobs get completed otherwise it will return null.

+//completable job:-

+It has more feature added to it , so we should always use completable job instead a simple job.

+//job.complete:-
+It will complete the job and mark as complete.
+//job.complete Exceptionally:-
+It will complete the job exceptionally with a given exception.